eternale88/nasaMetoriteApp/README.md

 In that case please press the `a` key on your keyboard to run all tests and it should pick them up and run them.

-Do not run Jest with `--watchAll` as it says, this is configured with an npm script already. `npm test` is what you want - thanks.
+Do not run Jest with `--watchAll` as it says, this is configured with an npm script already. `npm test` is what you want so just press `a` - thanks.

 ### `npm run build`